Judge Says Rob Kardashian No Longer Has To Pay Child Support To Blac Chyna

 The deal comes after the pair met last month, according to The Blast, for a private mediation session where the parents agreed to the terms.

-Rob has largely stayed out of the public eye since breaking with Chyna but he has slowly been re-emerging.
+Rob has largely stayed out of the public eye since breaking up with Chyna, but he has slowly been re-emerging.
 He is posting regularly on Twitter and has documented his and Alexis Skyy’s dinner dates on social media.
 Andy Cohen revealed on Watch What Happens Live that Rob may be appearing more on the coming season of the show.
-He has famously struggled with his health and depression, but fans are hopeful that he is making back into the limelight.
+He has famously struggled with his health and depression, but fans are hopeful that he is making it back into the limelight.